amercader/ckanext-embeddings/README.md

 Tested on CKAN 2.10/master

+This plugin requires at least CKAN 2.10.4 and 2.9.11, as it needs [ckan/ckan#8053](https://github.com/ckan/ckan/pull/8053).

-As of January 2024 this plugin requires a patch in CKAN core to allow the use of local fields in Solr queries (an upstream patch will be submitted to handle this via configuration instead):
+If for some reason you can't upgrade to a newer version, you'll need the following patch in CKAN core to allow the use of local fields in Solr queries:

 ```diff
 diff --git a/ckan/lib/search/query.py b/ckan/lib/search/query.py